Skip to content

 • Jewel-style hybrids: crosses combining A. baginda cultivars with other compact species (examples: ‘Black Dragon’, ‘Dragon Moon’, ‘Dragon Wings’).

-• Dragon-named selections outside baginda: names applied to unrelated species selections (examples: ‘Dragon’s Breath’ from A. heterophylla; ‘Dragon’s Tooth’ from A. longiloba).
+• Dragon-named selections outside baginda: plants with Dragon names that come from other species, such as ‘Dragon’s Breath’ from A. heterophylla and ‘Dragon’s Tooth’ from A. longiloba.

-• Big “Dragon” hybrids: large, vigorous plants with dramatic petioles and venation that are not jewel Alocasias (example: ‘Golden Dragon’).
+• Big “Dragon” hybrids: large, vigorous plants with dramatic petioles and venation, such as ‘Golden Dragon’.

 Fast ID key: match texture first, then petioles